pstate/pstate.github.io/_build/tutorial/tutorial.md

 ---
 ## Concurrency
 In a system, there may be multiple components that have their own state and act independently.
-Looking below, when in state R, the system will be in both states S and T. On top of this, if
+Looking below, when in state R, the system will be in both states S and T. If event E is triggered, then the transitions from S1 to S2 and from T1 to T2 will both take place simultaneously.